bordoley/reactive-js/docs/interfaces/_disposable_.serialdisposablelike.md

 # Interface: SerialDisposableLike

-A Disposable container that allows replacing an inner Disposable with another, disposing the previous inner disposable in the process.
-Disposing the container also disposes the inner disposable.
-Disposing the inner disposable with an error, disposes the container with the error.
+A `DisposableLike` container that allows replacing an inner `DisposableLike` with another, disposing the previous inner `DisposableLike` in the process.
+Disposing the container also disposes the inner `DisposableLike`.
+Disposing the inner `DisposableLike` with an error, disposes the container with the error.

 ## Hierarchy